June – July 2020

 The ‘log’ that can be seen casually moving past our tenders parked out the front of the resort is the local 3m croc.
 Now is a good time to mention how we launch our tender off the beach – it involves dragging the dinghy into the water, turning it’s rear to the sea so that when Peter starts the engine it is running with the prop in the water, while I hold the front and then I jump in.
 I’m putting in for danger pay!
 There was lots of scanning the beach and hasty launching that night.

-The social life back at the marina is a killer (to the waistline) and quite damaging to the ego for two boaters ( Peter hastened to add not us!) who had a few too many drinkies and did a topple off the pontoons into the marina on their way home (lots of disinfectant required).
+The social life back at the marina is a killer (to the waistline) and quite damaging to the ego for two boaters (Peter hastened to add not us!) who had a few too many drinkies and did a topple off the pontoons into the marina on their way home (lots of disinfectant required when they got out).

 Peter found a set of water wings that he gifted to one of the fallees – he (doesn’t want his name mentioned) accepted with good grace.